-5. If there is no stock price data available as of the company's applicable QDD, what would be ISS' approach in determining the company's stock price in evaluating its equity plan proposal?
+5. If there is no stock price data available as of the company's applicable QDD, how does ISS determine the company's stock price for evaluating its equity plan proposal?

 Here is the hierarchy of choices that ISS uses to determine stock price with respect to equity plan proposal evaluations: